camunda/camunda-docs/docs/self-managed/identity/user-guide/configuration/configure-logging.md

 ### Providing your own logging configuration

-The default logging configuration file can be overridden by setting the following variable:
+You can provide your own configuration by mounting a configuration file to the Identity container and setting the path to the file using the following variable:

 | Environment variable | Purpose                                                                                                       |
 | -------------------- | ------------------------------------------------------------------------------------------------------------- |
 | `LOGGING_CONFIG`     | The path to your [Log4j2 config XML](https://logging.apache.org/log4j/2.x/manual/configuration.html#XML) file |

 :::note
-To log to a file in a containerized environment, the mounted directory containing the log file has to be writable to the user running Identity.
+To write logs to a file in a containerized environment, the mounted directory containing the log file has to be writable under the user running Identity.
 :::